iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.6/report.md

 > This is what happens when the government is tasked with make a app that works.
 It doesn't, And just like the government it probably never will!!<br> :date: __2021-06-03 23:50:43__

 > If I could give it a zero star i would.
 Tryed to face scan an it didnt even reconize me.
 So i tried again an its just a black oval to scan ur face even in the brightest light.
 I will just wait for my id to come in the mail.
 This app is a pain in the you know what.<br> :date: __2021-06-02 04:44:08__

-> Unable to upload. pdf files from Dropbox.
-App cfasbes.<br> :date: __2021-06-01 09:38:47__

-> The app is poorly designed.
-Will not even bring up my fishing license that is current.
-Not worth using.<br> :date: __2021-05-31 06:49:53__

-> Worst app ever.
-Forgot my user name and password now I can't retrieve it because I don't remember my user name it should be under your email or the app should keep you logged in if you check that box and I did thanks for making this app not user friendly<br> :date: __2021-05-29 21:44:54__

-> I have had only about 1/8 success getting the app to work...<br> :date: __2021-05-29 03:59:15__

-> This ping sso must have been implemented by a 5-year-old!
-Constant problems sucks that I have to use this app...<br> :date: __2021-05-28 18:28:54__

-> Useless piece of poop.<br> :date: __2021-05-26 16:34:49__